Rhaptos/Products.RhaptosPrint/Products/RhaptosPrint/epub/static/README-MODULE-OFFLINE.txt

 - content/index.cnxml - The original XML source code representing the contents and metadata of the module, written in CNXML.
 - content/index_auto_generated.cnxml - A read-only version of the module XML file that has been upgraded to the latest version of CNXML and that includes extended metadata.
 - content/index.dbk - The index.cnxml file converted into a standalone Docbook file format.
-- content/index.included.dbk - The index.cnxml file converted into a Docbook format that is included in the collection.
+- content/index.included.dbk - The index.cnxml file converted into a Docbook format that would be used for inclusion in a collection.
 - content/mXXXXX.idXXXXXX.svg and mXXXXX.idXXXXXX.png - Math is automatically converted to these image formats for browsers that do not support MathML.
 - Various media files - Images, videos, applets, audio recordings, etc., used in the module.
 These will only appear if they are part of the module.